awakelife93/express-boilerplate/README.md

 1. Controller / Model / Service Layer
 2. Common preprocessing and data checking is handled by middleware. (src/lib/middleware)
 3. This project did not create a separate Dto.
+4. The default environment for build and code level is the localhost environment.
 ```

 ## Author